About OHALAH and RPA

 THE RPA BRANCH

 The Rabbinic Pastors Association–RPA for short–is a branch of OHALAH.
 We invite you to visit the Rabbinic Pastors Association page by clicking here.
+You find a list of RPA board members and contact information here.

 OUR STATEMENT OF PRINCIPLES